CPJKU/beat_this/README.md

 ```bash
 pip install pytorch_lightning pandas mir_eval
 ```
-You also need to obtain and set up the annotations and spectrogram datasets [as indicated above](#data).
-Specifically, for commands that include `--datasplit test` it suffice to have the GTZAN dataset, while for commands that include  `--datasplit val` all other datasets are required.
+You must also obtain and set up the annotations and spectrogram datasets [as indicated above](#data).
+Specifically, the GTZAN dataset suffices for commands that include `--data split test', while all other datasets are required for commands that include `--data split val'.

 ### Command line